bmlt-enabled/yap/docs/README.md

 ## Deployment

-The website is hosted as a github page and is deployed upon merges to `main`.
+The website is hosted as a GitHub page and is deployed upon merges to `main`.